nextflow-io/nf-co2footprint/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - Renaming to improve verbosity of code

 ## 📌 Important details
+General comments can be put here.
+If you want to address something specific go to your *pull-request* then `Files changed` and comment directly on site.
 - Renamed `SomeClass` to `ExampleClass` and adjusted methods within to follow new naming

 ## ✅ Checklist
 - [ ] New functionalities are covered by tests
 - [ ] Class structure in `test` reflects class structure in `main`
 - [ ] Documentation reflects changed behaviour
-- [ ] Readme.md contains information on new feature
+- [ ] README.md contains information on or reference to new features